Branden-Kang/Flight-Delay-Analysis/README.md

 2. EXPLANATORY DATA ANALYSIS

 First, I cleaned the data, performed the explorary data analysis, and visualized the data to get some insights from them.
 After that, I built the regression models and predict the delays of the airlines.
-- visualization: matplolib, seaborn, basemap
+- Visualization: matplolib, seaborn, basemap
-- data manipulation: pandas, numpy
+- Data manipulation: pandas, numpy

 3. Building the models
-- modeling: sklearn, scipy
+- Modeling: sklearn, scipy
-- class definition: regression, figures
+- Class definition: regression, figures

 4. Conclusion